syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 Sets the file view type.
-There are three view types available, such as grid, tile and largeicons.
+There are three view types available such as Grid, Tile and Large icons.
 See layoutType.

 <table class="props">